Daniela510/Ciocarlia/README.md

 Unfortunately for all the reasons stated in [The Medium](#The-Medium) section above, in order to work with the content in a manageable way I had to first get a digital recording of the sound on it, transcoding it in the simplest way from it's analoge form to an mp3 recording.
 Later on I also dissected the first recording into parts, since because of the way it was made it was not just a duplication of the content, but had a narrative of its on containing other actions such as putting the vinyl on the bed, starting the output, etc.

+### Aims
+To have a digital recording that I can go back to, replay, alter and work with.

 ### Method & Tool
 It was done in a tiny chamber in the IISG with only the vinyl and me moving, a capsule where all attention is on one thing, the recording.
 The digital version was recorded on my phone.
 Also used my phone to record  the space.